inLabFIB/imp-logics/docs/DEVELOPERS_GUIDE.md

 The code is organized as follows:

+- `dependencyschema.domain`: contains the entities that represents the logic objects of a dependency schema.
+- `dependencyschema.services`: contains the services that operates over such entities:
+  - `logicschema.services.creation`: contains the services related to creating a logic schema
+  - `logicschema.services.parser`: contains the service of parsing
+  - `logicschema.services.printer`: contains the service of printing
+  - `logicschema.services.analyzer`: contains some services for applying usefull analysis over dependency schemas. schemas (e.g. unfolding).
-- `logics.schema`: contains the entities that represents the logic objects
+- `logicschema.domain`: contains the entities that represents the logic objects of a Datalog program
-- `logics.services`: contains the services that operates over such entities:
+- `logicschema.services`: contains the services that operates over such entities:
-  - `logics.services.creation`: contains the services related to creating a logic schema
+  - `logicschema.services.creation`: contains the services related to creating a logic schema
-  - `logics.services.parser`: contains the service of parsing
+  - `logicschema.services.parser`: contains the service of parsing
+  - `logicschema.services.printer`: contains the service of printing
-  - `logics.services.comparator`: contains the service for analyzing the equivalence between two normal clauses
+  - `logicschema.services.comparator`: contains the service for analyzing the equivalence between two normal clauses
-  - `logic.services.normalizer`: contains some services for applying usefull equivalent transformations in logic schemas (e.g. unfolding).
+  - `logicschema.services.processes`: contains some services for applying usefull equivalent transformations in logic schemas (e.g. unfolding).

-We expect this project to grow with new services to be written in the `logics.services` package.
+On the following, we pay special attention to the LogicSchema part of the library.

 ## Guidance for creating a LogicSchema